regan-sarwas/npmap.js/API.md

 **[[⬆]](#toc)**

-### <a name="kml">L.npmap.layer.kml(config: object)</a>
+### <a name="kml">kml(config: object)</a>

 Create a KML layer and add it to a map.

-NOTE: For NPMap.js to load KML data, the data must be formatted properly.
-NPMap.js uses [toGeoJSON](http://mapbox.github.io/togeojson/) internally, so if your KML isn't loading properly, go and test it there.
+NOTE: For NPMap.js to load KML data, the data must be properly formatted.
+NPMap.js uses toGeoJSON internally to convert KML to GeoJSON, so if your KML isn't loading properly, go and test it on the [website](http://mapbox.github.io/togeojson/).

 _Arguments_:

-The first, and only, argument is required, and must be a layer config object with the following properties:
+The first, and only, argument is required.
+It must be a config object comprised of the following required and optional properties:

 * (Required) `data` (Object): The string of KML data.
+Required if `url` is not provided.

 _OR_